cameronrye/atproto-mcp/docs/examples/basic-usage.md

 When talking to your LLM client:

-❌ "Search for posts"
+Bad: "Search for posts"
-✅ "Search for posts about AI from the last week"
+Good: "Search for posts about AI from the last week"

 The more specific you are, the better your LLM can use the MCP tools.

 ### 2. Provide Context

-❌ "Like it"
+Bad: "Like it"
-✅ "Like the post at at://..." or "Like the post we just found"
+Good: "Like the post at at://..." or "Like the post we just found"

 ### 3. Use Natural Language Chains

-✅ "Find posts about decentralization, then like the top one" ✅ "Search for @user's recent posts and summarize them"
+Good: "Find posts about decentralization, then like the top one"
+Good: "Search for @user's recent posts and summarize them"

 Your LLM will chain multiple MCP tool calls automatically.